The Evolving Role of Immune Checkpoint Assays in Gene Therapy-Enhanced Cancer Immunotherapy

-Fig. 1 The expression and interactions of immune checkpoints on cells.
-(Wierstra, et al., 2019)Fig. 1 The expression and interactions of immune checkpoints on cells.1
+Fig.1 Immune checkpoint expression and main interactions on cell types that predominantly express them.
+(OA Literature) Fig.1 The expression and interactions of immune checkpoints on cells.1

 Ligand Binding Assay